imabhishek02/DSA/README.md

 (iii).
 Third program consist of fucntion to make cycle linklist, detectection of cycle linklist and then finally
          how we remove a cycle linklist;

-10. Doubly linklist- program to build doubly linklist, how to delete in doublylist and how insert in
+(iv).
+Doubly linklist- program to build doubly linklist, how to delete in doublylist and how insert in

     are programmed in details;

+(v). program to append K nodes in linklist;

+(vi).
+Program to verify two linklist is intersecting or not ;